• Skip to primary navigation

 But over one weekend (Black Friday to Cyber Monday weekend) the shop had about 7,000 orders.
 While very happy with this success, they had trouble managing those orders in the backend.
 The WordPress admin was so slow that it took him 3 weeks to process all the orders.

 So we talked to another guy, and he says, why bother with WooCommerce?
 Just migrate to CS-Cart, I can guarantee you won’t have this problem.
-Since I know nothing about this CMS and I can’t help with anything at this point, I didn’t follow the discussion.

 He said he switched to CS-Cart and, indeed, he can manage orders faster than with WooCommerce and his operational efficiency is much better.